Best Time to Visit Seoul: When to Go & Weather Guide

 July

 Let’s not sugarcoat it: July is a miserable month to travel to Seoul.
 Rainfall is almost 2.5x higher in July than in June.
-The heat and humidity that starts to engulf the capital can be tiresome on the traveller’s soul.
+The heat and humidity that starts to engulf the Korean capital can be tiresome on the traveller’s soul.
 You’ll no doubt feel an urge to spend more of your vacation indoors than out.
-Cooling down in the air-conditioned comfort of Seoul’s cafés, malls, and museums isn’t so bad in July.
+Cooling down in the air-conditioned comfort of Seoul’s cafés, malls, and museums isn’t such a bad idea in July.

 • Rainfall: 383 mm